mypsik/torela/en/events/index.md

 # Upcoming events

+**14.12 - Play-dough playmorning**
+10€

+**15.12 - Musical playmorning**
+We sing and dance!
+Teacher starts ~10.30 and class is ~30min.
+After that you can just play :)
+The class is good for children until 3y and parents need to participate.
+12€

 Please register to event by either writing to [{{ site.email | replace: '@', '$'}}](mailto) or putting "Going" to the corresponding [Facebook event](https://www.facebook.com/pg/Torelamangutuba/events/).